kq1231/audify-plus/README.md

 # Audify-JS-Plus

+**Made with ❤️ by VoiceHype, Alhamdulillah!
+Visit [voicehype.ai](https://voicehype.ai)**

+Bismillahir Rahmanir Raheem (In the name of Allah, the Most Gracious, the Most Merciful)

 Enhanced cross-platform audio I/O library with VS Code extension support.
 Based on the original [Audify](https://github.com/almoghamdani/audify) project with **pre-bundled** binaries.

 ## Motivation